 MIL 1511.
 Foundations of Officership with Leadership Laboratory (I; 3) Students will increase confidence through team study and activities in basic drill, physical fitness, rappelling, leadership reaction course, first aid, oral presentations, and basic marksmanship; learn fundamental concepts of leadership in a profession in both classroom and outdoor laboratory environments; learn and practice basic skills; and build self-confidence and teambuilding leadership skills that can be applied throughout life.
 Physical fitness is optional for non-contracted cadets.
 Students will participate in and learn to lead a physical fitness program.
 Emphasis will be placed on the development of an individual fitness program and the role of exercise and fitness in one's life.
 The course is taught to meet the requirement for entry into the Advance ROTC Program.
 The course requires no military obligation and is open to all Central State University students.
 MIL 1512.
 Basic Foundations of Officership with Leadership Laboratory (II; 3) Students will learn and apply the principles of effective leading; reinforce self-confidence through participation in physically and mentally challenging exercises with upper division ROTC students; develop communication skills to improve individual performance and group interaction; relate organizational ethical values to the effectiveness of a leader; learn and practice basic skills; and build self-confidence and team-building leadership skills that can be applied throughout life.
 Physical fitness is optional for non-contracted cadets.
 Students will participate in and learn to lead a physical fitness program.
 Emphasis will be placed on the development of an individual fitness program and the role of exercise and fitness in one's life.
 The course is taught to meet the requirement for entry into the Advance ROTC Program.
-The course requires no military obligation and is open to all Central State University students with Leadership Laboratory (I; 3) Introduction to individual and team aspects of military tactics in small unit operations.
+The course requires no military obligation and is open to all Central State University students MIL 2511.
+Individual Leadership Studies with Leadership Laboratory (I; 3) Introduction to individual and team aspects of military tactics in small unit operations.
 Includes use of radio communication, making safety assessments, movement techniques, planning for team safety/security, and methods of pre-execution checks.
 Practical exercises with upper division ROTC students.
 Students will learn techniques for training others as an aspect of continued leadership development; learn and practice basic skills; and build self-confidence and teambuilding leadership skills that can be applied throughout life.
 Physical fitness is optional for non-contracted cadets.
 Students will participate in and learn to lead a physical fitness program.
 Emphasis will be placed on the development of an individual fitness program and the role of exercise and fitness in one's life.
 The course is taught to meet the requirement for entry into the Advance ROTC Program.
-The course requires no military obligation and is open to all Central State University students.
+The course requires no military obligation and is open to all Central State MIL 2512.
+Leadership and Teamwork with Leadership Laboratory (II; 3) See description for MIL 2511.
+MIL 2895.
+Leadership Training Course (III; 3) A 28- day summer camp conducted at Fort Knox, Kentucky.
+The student receives pay, and the ROTC program defrays costs for travel, lodging, and most meals.
+Completion of MIL 2895 qualifies the student for entry into the Advanced Course.
+Spaces are limited.
+University students.
+MIL 3511.
+Leadership and Problem- Solving with Leadership Laboratory (I; 3) A series of practical opportunities to lead small groups, receive personal assessments and encouragement, and lead again in situations of increasing complexity.
+Uses small unit defensive tactics and opportunities to plan and